kleviscipi/react-core/README.md

-## React Starter with bootstrap 4
+## React Starter Bolierplate with bootstrap 4

+### Note

-This project is for starting app with a nice structure, and without webpack config
+This project is used on [https://www.npmjs.com/package/create-react-starter-mvc](https://www.npmjs.com/package/create-react-starter-mvc)
+*I suggest to use the `create-react-starter-mvc` to generate the app bolerplate, read instructions from npm project following the above link.

-## Setup
+## Setup it directly

 `git clone https://github.com/kleviscipi/react-core.git`